privacyguides/privacyguides.org/docs/frontends.en.md

 !!! tip

-    Nitter is useful if you want to browser Twitter content without having to log in and if you want to disable JavaScript in your browser, as is the case with [Tor Browser](https://www.torproject.org/) on the Safest security level.
+    Nitter is useful if you want to browse Twitter content without having to log in and if you want to disable JavaScript in your browser, as is the case with [Tor Browser](https://www.torproject.org/) on the Safest security level.
 It also allows you to [create RSS feeds for Twitter](news-aggregators.md#twitter).

 When self-hosting, it is important that you have other people using your instance as well in order for you to blend in.
 You should be careful with where and how you are hosting Nitter, as other peoples' usage will be linked to your hosting.